AhmedElmougy/AVR/README.md

-# AVR
+# AVR Drivers
-This Library contains Drivers for ATmega32 AVR Microcontroller with layered Architecture principle applied
+This Library contains Drivers for ATmega32 AVR Microcontroller with layered Architecture principle applied.